-Updating the Forest Nature Conservation Concept
+Updating the Forest Nature Conservation Concept in Baden-Württemberg

 Initial Situation

-In 2014, the general concept for forest nature conservation (GK WNS) came into force in Baden-Württemberg.
+In 2014, the General Concept for Forest Nature Conservation (GK WNS) came into force in Baden-Württemberg.
 It is the technical concept for the forest, which substantiates the federal nature conservation strategy.

 The aim of the GK WNS is to link a large number of different nature conservation and legal framework conditions.
 This should contribute to the resolution of conflicting goals and facilitate the practical implementation of species and biotope protection.